- Sesame seeds can be a tasty and wholesome treat for your furry friend ✅

 Can Dogs Eat Sesame Seeds Raw?

-We don’t recommend feeding them raw, as they’re hard to digest and can lead to an upset belly.
+We don’t recommend feeding them raw – they can be tough to digest, leading to an upset belly.
 So, how can dogs eat sesame seeds?
-For example, you could roast a teaspoon of white sesame seeds and add them to your dog’s meal, or mash them into a paste.
+Try roasting a teaspoonful and mixing them into your dog’s meal, or grinding them into a paste to make pup-friendly tahini!

 Can Dogs Eat Sesame Oil?